pivot-access-ltd/bma-offline-docs/src/how-to-configure-maas-networking-6174.md

 <!-- "How to configure MAAS networking" -->
 Congratulations!
 Now that you've [installed and configured MAAS](/t/how-to-install-maas/5128), configuring your MAAS networks is an important next step.
 This major section will help you learn about the theory and practice of MAAS networking.
-You can search for [big picture topics](#heading--networking-the-big-picture), or [get down to the details](#heading--networking-specific-topics) right away.
+You can search for [big picture topics](#heading--networking-the-big-picture), or consult the [networking topical index](#heading--networking-specific-topics).

 <a href="#heading--networking-the-big-picture"><h2 id="heading--networking-the-big-picture">Networking: the big picture</h2></a>